-At present, children in year 1-6 work from the Abacus maths scheme.
+At present, children in year 1-6 work from the White Rose maths scheme.
 A range of other schemes and mathematical equipment and websites are used to supplement this.

 Daily maths lessons are planned into our weekly timetable, each lesson lasts 45 to 60 minutes and in years 1 to 6 they are structured in the following way:

 - Oral / mental starter (5 to 10 minutes).
 Whole class work to rehearse, sharpen and develop mental and oral skills.

 - The main teaching activity (30 to 40 minutes).
 This includes the teaching input and pupil activities, work as a whole class, in groups, in pairs or as individuals.